It is entirely possible to use safe crib bumper alternatives to improve your baby’s sleep. You just need these strategies!!

 4. Crib Rail Cover

 This rail cover is great for when your baby starts teething.
-They won’t be able to chew on crib railing and ingesting paint off the crib or hurting them with crib splinters.
+They won’t be able to chew on crib railing and ingest paint off the crib or hurt them with crib splinters.

-This TILLYOU Baby 3-piece padded crib railing cover is available in different colors and modern design to blend with your nursery décor.
+This Trend Lab Waterproof CribWrap Rail Cover is available in different colors and modern designs to blend with your nursery décor.

 If you are using a padded crib bumper, mesh crib bumper, or any other kind of crib bumper, you need to take off the crib bumper as soon as your baby can stand up to avoid the fall hazard.